CSCfi/csc-user-guide/docs/data/Allas/using_allas/python_library.md

     f.write(my_obj)
 ```

-**Please note:** If you get error:
+**Please note:** If you get the error
 ```bash
 TypeError: write() argument must be str, not bytes
 ```
-add condition:
+add the condition
 ```bash
 if type(my_obj)==bytes:
     my_obj = my_obj.decode('utf-8')
 ```
 before opening the file.

-&nbsp;

 ## Remove buckets and objects

-Deleting a bucket can be done with script:
+Delete a bucket using the following script:
 ```bash
 conn.delete_container(bucket_name)
 ```

 **Note:** Only empty buckets can be removed.

-You can remove an object with script:
+Remove an object:
 ```bash
 conn.delete_object(bucket_name, 'my_snake.txt')
 ```